Richedor/influxDB_ESP32/README.md

 # influxDB_ESP32
- Code to use InfluxDB with ESP32
+ Code to use InfluxDB with ESP32 board